Agricultural production process

-In order to reduce costs and carbon dioxide emissions in food production process, wherever it is needed, with no siterelated conditions and connections to utilities, this process manages to supply fresh food and other commodities to a community of about 4,500 people exploiting an area one square kilometer.
+In order to reduce costs and carbon dioxide emissions in the food production process, wherever needed, with no site-related conditions and no connection to utilities, this process is designed to supply fresh food and other commodities to a community of about 4,500 people while exploiting an area of one square kilometer.

-It consists of the execution of a complex of agricultural and industrial production which takes place on several phases, followed by the production activity in ecologically integrated system on a surface of at least one square kilometer of land surface, and the site can be located even in hard-to-reach areas or with degraded soil.
+It consists of the execution of a complex of agricultural and industrial production carried out in several phases, followed by production activity in an ecologically integrated system on a surface of at least one square kilometer of land.
+The site can be located even in hard-to-reach areas or on degraded soil.

-Technological process by which a set of food and non-food products is obtained with production costs and a much-diminished pollution compared to the processes used with the current technologies.
+This technological process delivers a set of food and non-food products with lower production costs and significantly reduced pollution compared to processes based on current technologies.

-The production process in an integrated ecological system with increased autonomy based on the principles of bio-economy eliminates the majority of the disadvantages of the
+The production process in an integrated ecological system with increased autonomy, based on the principles of bioeconomy, eliminates most of the disadvantages of the large-scale production processes used today.
+The production unit can be located on any terrain, without the need for connections to existing natural gas or electricity networks.

 1. Large agricultural crop